 Simple Matlab driver running elasto-plastic and hypoplastic models.
 Rather an education tool than a serious calibration software, but some may find it useful to familiarize with the structure of constitutive model equations and to run simple element test simulations.

-Tochnog Professional is a Finite Element program offering a wide variety of geotechnical and mechanical options; modern material laws including the most recent rate independent and viscous hypoplasticity models.
+Tochnog Professional is a free Finite Element program offering a wide variety of geotechnical and mechanical options; modern material laws including the most recent rate independent and viscous hypoplasticity models.

 GroundVib performs semi-analytical analysis of wave propagation in layered soil using the Green's function for layered soil.
 The transmission loss is evaluated at selected distances in the frequency range up to 250 Hz.